DataValues/Interfaces/README.md

 ### Manual

-Get the DataValues code, either via git, or some other means.
+Get the DataValues Interfaces code, either via git, or some other means.
 Also get all dependencies.
 You can find a list of the dependencies in the "require" section of the composer.json file.
 Load all dependencies and the load the DataValues Interfaces library by including its entry point:
 DataValuesInterfaces.php.